-- Charging equipment or equipment that is switched on or left unattended in standby mode; - Maintenance of household appliances according to the manual; - Use of original supplied parts; - Do not leave open fires (candles, gel fireplaces, etc.) unattended; - Heating appliances must be fixed.
+- Charging equipment or equipment that is switched on or left unattended in standby mode; - Maintenance of household appliances according to the manual; - Use of original supplied parts; - Do not leave open fires (candles, gel fireplaces, etc.) unattended; - Heating appliances must be fixed; - Provide fire detection in the living areas and wheelhouse.